 - To promote active citizen participation in monitoring and understanding the value of trails.

 - To encourage sound trail building and maintenance programs based on collected data.

-Fifteen trail sites have been selected to participate in the pilot data collection effort.
-Participating trails are paved or stone dust multi-use trails.
-Trails were selected to participate in the pilot study based on:
+Fifteen trail sites were selected to participate in a pilot data collection effort.
+Participating trails are paved or stone dust, multi-use, two-way trails.
+Selected trail groups/organizations:

 - Participate in volunteer trainings for infrared counter setup, data retrieval and survey data collection.